haukot/copilot_specifications/README.md

 The first one is from agent.js, this is exactly what agent.js can receive.
 The second one has been reverse-engineered from the JetBrains GitHub Copilot plugin, and it may not include some options that agent.js supports.

+**NOTE:** parts of the specs are seems the same with [lsp-server protocol](https://microsoft.github.io/language-server-protocol), e.g. `textDocument/didOpen`, capabilities and so on.
+Completions and notification, in other way, seems like a protocol extension.

 * [Dry start](flows/readme.md)
 * [Configurations](flows/configurations.md)
 * [Auth](flows/auth.md)